marleylinux/FastFlowLM-gtk/README.md

    sudo ./install.sh
    ```

-The script installs `fastflowlm` and all required GTK/GNOME dependencies, then sets up the application.
+The script installs `fastflowlm` and all required GTK dependencies, then sets up the application.

 ## Features
 - **Distraction-free interface:** Uses modern GNOME-style design with customizable chat bubble themes.